How we keep it cool

-At the heart of BreezyPacks are materials called phase change materials, or PCMs.
+At the core of BreezyPacks are special materials called Phase Change Materials (PCMs).

-Our PCM has some practical differences compared to ice:
+Our PCM has some practical difference compared to ice:

 How it’s built

-All this is wrapped in linen canvas – which is both very durable and environmentally friendly, requiring less water and pesticides to grow than cotton.
-We believe that these details do matter.
+Everything is wrapped in linen canvas, a strong, eco-friendly fabric that uses less water and fewer pesticides to grow than cotton.
+We believe these details make a difference.

 How it’s tested